nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

-Newer or smaller DCCs, by contrast, may not currently have enough readily-available information to feasibly describe their experimental resources using the most complex C2M2 modeling level.
+Newer or smaller DCCs, by contrast, may not currently have enough readily-available information to describe their experimental resources using the most complex C2M2 modeling level.
 The CFDE will support cases like these by offering simpler but still well-structured metadata levels, lowering some of the barriers to rapid entry into the data ecosystem.
-We expect this concept of levels to be useful even after all current DCCs are onboarded.
-When the Common Fund funds new programs, they will all have ramp up phases where their data is less rich than the more mature DCCs.
+We expect this concept of levels to be useful even after all current DCCs are onboarded: when the Common Fund funds new programs, they will all have ramp up phases where their data is less rich than the more mature DCCs.